Kublai Khan: Great Khan of the Mongols

 The mysterious deaths of three Jochid princes in Hulagu's service, the Siege of Baghdad (1258), and unequal distribution of war spoils strained the Ilkhanate's relations with the Golden Horde.
 In 1262, Hulagu's complete purge of the Jochid troops and support for Kublai in his conflict with Ariq Böke brought open war with the Golden Horde.
-Kublai reinforced Hulagu with 30,000 young Mongols in order to stabilize the political crises in the western regions of the Mongol Empire.
-When Hulagu died on February 8, 1264, Berke marched to cross near Tbilisi to conquer the Ilkhanate but died on the way.
+Kublai reinforced Hulagu with 30,000 young Mongols to stabilize the political crises in the western regions of the Mongol Empire.
+When Hulagu died on 8 February 1264, Berke marched to cross near Tbilisi to conquer the Ilkhanate but died on the way.
 Within a few months of these deaths, Alghu Khan of the Chagatai Khanate also died.
 In the new official version of his family's history, Kublai refused to write Berke's name as the khan of the Golden Horde because of Berke's support for Ariq Böke and wars with Hulagu; however, Jochi's family was fully recognized as legitimate family members.

 Kublai Khan named Abaqa as the new Ilkhan (obedient khan) and nominated Batu's grandson Mentemu for the throne of Sarai, the capital of the Golden Horde.
 The Kublaids in the east retained suzerainty over the Ilkhans until the end of their regime.
 Kublai also sent his protege Ghiyas-ud-din Baraq to overthrow the court of the Oirat Orghana, the empress of the Chagatai Khanate, who put her young son Mubarak Shah on the throne in 1265, without Kublai's permission after her husband's death.

 Prince Kaidu of the House of Ögedei declined to personally attend the court of Kublai.
 Kublai instigated Baraq to attack Kaidu.
 Baraq began to expand his realm northward; he seized power in 1266 and fought Kaidu and the Golden Horde.
 He also pushed out Great Khan's overseer from the Tarim Basin.
 When Kaidu and Mentemu together defeated Kublai, Baraq joined an alliance with the House of Ögedei and the Golden Horde against Kublai in the east and Abagha in the west.
 Meanwhile, Mentemu avoided any direct military expedition against Kublai's realm.
 The Golden Horde promised Kublai their assistance to defeat Kaidu whom Mentemu called the rebel.
 This was apparently due to the conflict between Kaidu and Mentemu over the agreement they made at the Talas kurultai.
 The armies of Mongol Persia defeated Baraq's invading forces in 1269.
 When Baraq died the next year, Kaidu took control of the Chagatai Khanate and recovered his alliance with Mentemu.